puppup420247-org/EdgeEnterprise/edgeenterprise/microsoft-edge-policies.md

 Configuration payload consists of a list of settings that Microsoft wants to deploy to Microsoft Edge to optimize user experience.
 For example, configuration payload may specify how often Microsoft Edge sends requests to the Experimentation and Configuration Service to retrieve the newest payload.

-If you set this policy to "Retrieve configurations and experiments" mode (value is set to 2), the full payload is downloaded from the Experimentation and Configuration Service.
-This includes both experimentation and configuration payload.
+If you set this policy to "Retrieve configurations and experiments" mode, the full payload is downloaded from the Experimentation and Configuration Service.
+This includes both the experimentation and configuration payloads.

-If you set this policy to "Retrieve configurations only" mode (value is set to 1), only the configuration payload is delivered.
+If you set this policy to "Retrieve configurations only" mode, only the configuration payload is delivered.

-If you set this policy to "Disable communication with the Experimentation and Configuration Service" mode (value is set to 0), the communication with the Experimentation and Configuration Service is stopped completely.
+If you set this policy to "Disable communication with the Experimentation and Configuration Service" mode, the communication with the Experimentation and Configuration Service is stopped completely.

+If you don't configure this policy, on a managed device on Stable and Beta channels the behavior is the same as the "Retrieve configurations only" mode.

-If you don't configure this policy, the behavior is the same as the "Retrieve configurations and experiments" mode (value is set to 2).
+If you don't configure this policy, on an unmanaged device the behavior is the same as the "Retrieve configurations and experiments" mode.

   #### Supported features:
   - Can be mandatory: Yes